ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/ISensorGraphics3DPulse.rst

             :widths: auto

             * - :py:attr:`~ansys.stk.core.stkobjects.ISensorGraphics3DPulse.pulse_visible`
+              - Enable display of pulses in the sensor's projection.
+If not enabled, the sensor projection is displayed as a transparent, homogeneous color.
             * - :py:attr:`~ansys.stk.core.stkobjects.ISensorGraphics3DPulse.amplitude`
+              - Amplitude, the transparent/opaque ratio of the pulses.
+Dimensionless.
             * - :py:attr:`~ansys.stk.core.stkobjects.ISensorGraphics3DPulse.length`
+              - Pulse length, how much physical space a given pulse occupies.
+Uses Distance Dimension.
             * - :py:attr:`~ansys.stk.core.stkobjects.ISensorGraphics3DPulse.style`
+              - Select an available sine or box style from the AgESnVOPulseStyle enumeration.
+Box styles display a very sharp transition from enabled to disabled for the sensor's modulation, while the Sine styles display a smooth transition.
             * - :py:attr:`~ansys.stk.core.stkobjects.ISensorGraphics3DPulse.enable_smooth`
+              - Opt whether to enable averaging of pixels over the range of the pulse to achieve smoother, better viewing quality.
             * - :py:attr:`~ansys.stk.core.stkobjects.ISensorGraphics3DPulse.presel_freq`
+              - Select a frequency option from the AgESnVOPulseFrequencyPreset enumeration.
+Here, frequency refers to the rate at which pulses occur.
             * - :py:attr:`~ansys.stk.core.stkobjects.ISensorGraphics3DPulse.freq_value`
+              - If ePulseFrequencyCustom is selected for the PreselFreq property, specify the custom frequency value.
+Uses Frequency Dimension.
             * - :py:attr:`~ansys.stk.core.stkobjects.ISensorGraphics3DPulse.freq_reverse_direction`
+              - Opt whether to have the sensor pulse in a direction opposite from that which is set.
+This is useful if you want pulsing to display in the same direction as usual but pulsing is faster than the animation step.

 Import detail